 To kick off the New Year, I've rounded 21 high-in-protein Indian vegan recipes.
 These recipes are easy to make, delicious, and hearty.
 You're sure to love these delicious Indian vegan recipes!
 If you try any of my recipes, do share your valuable feedback, it means a lot to me.
 Thank you!

-Looking for some more Indian recipes?
+Looking for more Indian recipes?
 Check out 30+ amazing Indian winter recipes and many more from the blog.

 Mixed Sprouts Curry